b4b857f6ee/ovh-dyndns/README.md

     home.mydomain.com.
 60    IN A   1.2.3.4
 ```

-If the target IP address is incorrect, it will update the value, changing the target IP by the current IP (retrieved on http://ipecho.net/)
+If the target IP address is incorrect, it will update the value, changing the target IP by the current IP (retrieved on the Orange box V4 router)

 Informations
 ------------